pg.1: The Enchanted Gallery's Rubber Stamps, pg.2: Mounting Foam, Acrylic Blocks & Other Rubber Stamps, pg. 3: Dominoes, Game Tiles, Dog Tags, Wood &

-These markers are alcohol based, and unlike water based markers they blend well with each other and do not cause water damage
+These markers are alcohol based dye, and unlike water based markers they blend well with each other and do not cause water

-with what you have first.
-Some papers will cause more ink bleeding around the edges of your coloring due to the loose paper fibers.
+Experiment with what you have first.
+Some papers will cause more ink bleeding around the edges of your coloring due to the loose

 Currently there are 334 colors available, but they also sell reinkers and empty markers so you can mix any color you want!
 The quality